 - Experience working with journalists and media to advance campaign objectives.
 Spanish or French language skills

 Competitive salary and benefits package, commensurate with experience.

-All interested applicants are invited to submit a resume and cover letter to email@example.com describing relevant experience and interest with the subject line “Brazil Campaigner”.
-Applications are reviewed on a rolling basis with the deadline to apply set for March 20, 2020.
+All interested applicants are invited to submit a resume and cover letter to firstname.lastname@example.org describing relevant experience and interest with the subject line “Brazil Campaigner”.
+Applications are reviewed on a rolling basis.
 Only applicants invited for an interview will be contacted.
 Due to the large volume of applicants, we are not able to answer emails or phone calls.
 Applicants must be currently legally authorized to work the United States on a full-time basis, and be able to provide proof of same.

 EIA is an equal employment opportunity committed to workforce diversity.
 All Employment at EIA are decided on the basis of merit, qualifications and business need.